 Caption 7, Naish Kiteboarding TV The Real StigPlay Caption

 Caption 8, The History of English: American EnglishPlay Caption

 So while the Netherlands (usually with the definite article "the") is the proper name of the country, it is still often called Holland—although strictly speaking, Holland is only a region of the Netherlands.
+The standard adjective for people from here is "Dutch."
 There is also the term "Netherlandish," but this does not usually refer to the language.
 It's an art history term used to refer to the northern part of the Low Countries in the 16th and 17th centuries.

 Go to Yabla English and find more videos that use some of the following country names, dominant languages, and nationalities.
 You can also see a more complete list of countries, their people, and their languages here.

 Country Language Nationality

 Chile Spanish Chilean

 Egypt Arabic Egyptian

 Italy Italian Italian

 Portugal Portuguese Portuguese